Predicting Subway Passenger Flows under Incident Situation with Causality: Introduction

 There are several papers \cite{Zou2024RealtimePO,NOURSALEHI2018277} that focus on predicting passenger flows in subway systems, treating incidents as input features.
 Since incidents are characteristics of the inputs, these models can predict passenger flows under both normal and incident conditions.
 They demonstrate improved predictive power and provide valuable insights.
-However, these models employ complex deep learning methods and end-to-end structures, which obscure the mechanisms by which incidents affect passenger flows.
+However, these models employ complex deep learning methods and end-to-end structures, which might obscure the mechanisms by which incidents affect passenger flows.
 Furthermore, it can be challenging for these models to learn patterns related to incidents in depth, as the number of incidents in subway systems is typically small.
 Additionally, the imbalance between the volume of data in normal and incident situations may lead the model to prioritize normal conditions, hindering its ability to adequately learn the rules governing incident situations.
 Finally, the criteria for determining which OD flows are influenced by incidents have not been thoroughly discussed.
-Some methods \cite{Zou2024RealtimePO} assume that the influenced OD flows occur during the incident period and the shortest paths of them include the incident stations.
+Some methods \cite{Zou2024RealtimePO} assume that the influenced OD flows only occur during the incident period.
 But this assumption is too simple and contradicts reality, for example, even though an incident ends, the effects of it may still persist.
 And we will elaborate it in the experiment section.

 To address these gaps, we propose a two-stage method for predicting passenger flow during incidents, as illustrated in Figure \ref{fig:wolkflow-all_1}.
 First, a model trained with passenger flow data under normal conditions can be utilized to predict the OD flows that would occur in the absence of an incident.
 Subsequently, another model can be employed to predict the causal effects of the incident on passenger flows.
 These causal effects can then be incorporated into the normal OD flow predictions to obtain the final predictions.
-Besides, these causal effects can also be feed into emergency bus bridging and dispatching models \cite{Zhang2023Resi,Tan2024EnhancingUM} to generate an appropriate bridging bus plan.
+Besides, these causal effects can also be fed into emergency bus bridging and dispatching models \cite{Zhang2023Resi,Tan2024EnhancingUM} to generate an appropriate bridging bus plan.